pragyasen/patient_voice_agent/BUGS.md

 **Call:** `transcripts/call-04.txt`

 **Details:** Patient reported hives on arms and swelling around the lips after starting medication.
 These are classic signs of a possible allergic reaction.
-The agent’s primary response was to document the concern and say “the clinic support team will review your case and get back to you as soon as possible.”
+The agent’s primary response was to document the concern and say “the clinic support team will review your case and get back to you as soon as possible”.
 ER/911 guidance was only given conditionally (“if your swelling gets worse…”).

 **Ideal behavior:** Treat lip swelling + hives after a new medication as urgent.
 Direct the patient to stop the medication, call 911 or go to the ER immediately and escalate to a nurse/on-call instead of a routine callback workflow.

 **Recording:** `recordings/call-04.mp3`

 ---

 ## Bug 3: Provided clinical advice